Innoactive/Hub-Tutorial-Unity-Project/README.md

 To make the main menu adjustable and extendable we decided on a XML based solution.
 You can read everything about it in the [_Main Menu Documentation_](http://docs.hub.innoactive.de/articles/menu.html).
 In this tutorial we will just cover some basic concepts.

 You need to create your own menu first.
-To do this choose ```Innoactive > Hub > Create XML Menu``` to open the menu creation window.
+To do this choose ```Innoactive > Hub > UI > Create XML Menu``` to open the menu creation window.
 The _Menu Bundle ID_ is basically the name of your menu.
 For this tutorial set it to _Tutorial_.
 You also want to make use of the default _Innoactive Hub_ menu to reduce work and to get the same behaviour.
 Therefore, leave Inherit from other Menu enabled and choose _Hub_ for Bundle Id and _MainMenu_ for Base Main Menu.
 This simply, as the name says, inherits from the standard menu and provides a good starting point for you.

 <p align="center">
   <img src="./Documentation/Images/Chapter7_XMLMenuWizard.png">
 </p>

 After you clicked _Create Menu_ the XML description of your new menu will be created in ```Assets > Menu > Resources```.
 Additionally, a ScriptableObject _TutorialMenuBundleSource_ is created in ```Assets > Menu```.
 Next choose _Set Menu for current Scene_.
 You will see in your _[HUB_MENU_SETUP]_ GameObject that your XML menu is set in the Runtime Menu Setup.
 This currently is just a copy of the default menu.
-Open your menu and also the HubDefaultMenu (```Assets > Extensions > hub-sdk > SDK > UI > Menu > Resources > Menu > HubDefaultMenu.xml```) for reference.
+Open your menu and also the default Hub menu (```Assets > Extensions > hub-sdk > SDK > UI > Menu > Resources > Menu > HubDefaultMenu.xml```) for reference.
 Make sure you have a _MainMenu_ section which extends _Hub.MainMenu_.
 The Hub Menu Setup as a matter of fact references the _MainMenu_ within the _TutorialMenu.xml_, thus you actually need to provide this.
 You can leave it empty but need to provide this section.

 ### Extend the menu

 The first step to extending your menu, is to add your flashlight as a new tool.
 Before we can do this we need to add it as a Resource.
 Remove the Default Context Menu Actions (but leave the custom ones) from your flashlight object in the scene and save it as a new Prefab in ```Assets > Resources > Prefabs``` (create a new folder).
 We do not need the default actions anymore because they are automatically added when the object is spawned from the menu.
 You can delete the flashlight in the scene now.

 To properly show the flashlight within the menu a thumbnail is useful.
 Duplicate the _clean_ flashlight from the Prefabs folder which does not have any scripts, rename it to _FlashlightThumbnail_ and move it to the just created Resources Prefab folder.
-Reset its position to (0, 0, 0) and set rotation to (-35, -35, 0).
+Reset its position to (0, 0, 0) and set rotation to (-35, -90, 0).
 This way it will look a bit more fancy when displayed in the menu.
 Also remove every collider on the object and all of its children.

 Now open your _TutorialMenu.xml_ and the _TutorialMenu_ToDos.xml_ to see what is to do to show the flashlight in the menu and actually spawn it on click.
 As said before, we also suggest opening the _HubDefaultMenu.xml_ for reference.